 11. Jiraiya (Naruto)

-You guys might wonder where the hell is the Naruto character.
-Well, here we have our Pervy-Sage who has taught 2 some of the strongest characters in the series (well one of them is actually the main character, so yeah).
+Here we have our Pervy-Sage who has taught 2 some of the strongest characters in the series (well one of them is actually the main character, so yeah).

 10. Karasuma Tadaomi (Ansatsu Kyoushitsu)